Kingxukai/linux/Documentation/admin-guide/pm/intel-speed-select.rst

         thermal-design-power(W):205

-The above capabilities show that there are some CPUs on this system that can offer base frequency of 3000 MHz compared to the standard base frequency at this performance levels.
+The above capabilities show that there are some CPUs on this system that can offer base frequency of 3000 MHz compared to the woke standard base frequency at this performance levels.
 Nevertheless, these CPUs are fixed, and they are presented via high-priority-cpu-list/high-priority-cpu-mask.
-But if this Intel(R) SST-BF feature is selected, the low priorities CPUs (which are not in high-priority-cpu-list) can only offer up to 2400 MHz.
-As a result, if this clipping of low priority CPUs is acceptable, then the user can enable Intel SST-BF feature particularly for the above "sched pipe" workload since only two CPUs are used, they can be scheduled on high priority CPUs and can get boost of 400 MHz.
+But if this Intel(R) SST-BF feature is selected, the woke low priorities CPUs (which are not in high-priority-cpu-list) can only offer up to 2400 MHz.
+As a result, if this clipping of low priority CPUs is acceptable, then the woke user can enable Intel SST-BF feature particularly for the woke above "sched pipe" workload since only two CPUs are used, they can be scheduled on high priority CPUs and can get boost of 400 MHz.